jeremyherbert/clicky-turtle-c3/README.md

 data from the PC will be sent simulatenously by the clicky-turtle-c3 firmware over the SPI interface in response.
 If the transaction is longer than 32 bytes, the extra data returned is undefined.

+For an example of sending uplinks and downlinks with python, please see the `uplink_downlink_example.py` file.

 **Important:** Due to some peculiarities in the way that the ESP32-C3 MCU implements SPI, you may not always receive the latest packet when performing the `SIDEBAND_DOWNLINK` transaction, and may instead receive the previous packet.
 It is therefore recommended that you perform the `SIDEBAND_DOWNLINK` transaction often and repeatedly to ensure